Danone keeps goals, denies strategic review plan

 DOUBTS REMAIN

-Analysts have been sceptical that Danone will see a large enough rebound in the second half to meet its full-year targets, and Friday's comments did not entirely dismiss those fears.
+Analysts have been skeptical that Danone will see a large enough rebound in the second half to meet its full-year targets, and Friday's comments did not entirely dismiss those fears.

 "The confirmation of the guidance should not rule out the main short-term concerns of the market about a warning," Natixis analyst Pierre Tegner said.